Creating The Perfect Learning Environment For Remote Early Education

 3 – Keep your lessons varied

-One of the most difficult aspects of virtual early education is holding your students’ attention.
-A small child will struggle to stay focused on a laptop.
+One of the most difficult aspects of virtual early childhood education is holding your students’ attention.
+A virtual preschool student will struggle to stay focused on a laptop.
 You’ll want your lessons to be even more varied than usual, to help keep that attention.
-Look for every opportunity to encourage interaction!
+Look for every opportunity to encourage interaction in your lesson!

 4 – Prepare materials ahead of time

-The only exception is if you’re planning on recording your lessons, rather than doing them live.
+The only exception to this is if you’re planning on recording your lessons, rather than doing them live.
 However, in this case, be sure you properly edit the footage to remove any dead air.

 Prepare Your Child For Success At Playgarden Prep!